heinrichschiller/Slim-Skeleton/src/Action/README.md

     $app->get('/', \App\Action\Home\HomeAction::class);
 }
 ```
 Now start a terminal and go to this slim project.
-Type **composer serve** and start the php native webserver.
+Type **composer start** and start the php native webserver.
 Type in your browser urlbar **localhost:8080** and see your JSON-Data.